manuc66/JsonSubTypes/README.md

 Assert.AreEqual("Jack Russell Terrier", (animal as Dog)?.Breed);
 ```

-N.B.: Also works with fully qualified type name
+N.B.: This only works types in the same assembly as the base type/interface and either in the same namespace or with a fully qualified type name.

 ## DeserializeObject with custom type mapping